Table of Contents

 Overview of the BVI Business Companies Act

-The BCA was introduced in 2004 and is comprised of different parts.
-Each part deals with a particular aspect of business companies, such as formation, directors’ duties, meetings, accounts, and dissolution.
+The BCA (Business Companies Act) was introduced in 2004, replacing the International Business Companies (IBC) Act 1984.
+Each part of this document deals with a particular aspect of business companies, such as formation, directors’ duties, meetings, accounts, and dissolution.
 The BCA also includes definitions of terms used throughout the legislation.

 In addition to the BCA, there are a few other laws that supplement it.
-These include the BVI Business Companies Regulations, BVI Insolvency Act, BVI Evidence Act, BVI Mutual Legal Assistance Act, BVI Arbitration Ordinance, BVI Financial Services (Companies) Act, and BVI Company Management Act.
+These include the BVI Business Companies Regulations, BVI Insolvency Act, BVI Evidence Act, Mutual Legal Assistance (Tax Matters) Act., BVI Arbitration Ordinance, BVI Financial Services Commission Act., and BVI Company Management Act.

 The BCA covers a range of topics related to BVI businesses.
 Some of the key provisions include: